fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  - `X-IBM-Client-Id` supplied upon certification.

-Example of response body from SandProd environment:
+This section provides an example of a JWK response body

 ```